 - Tackle food insecurity by volunteering at a local community food bank in Nevada.

 Make a positive difference.
 Working in local communities to give back provides a lasting benefit.
 Support a cause you are passionate about and make a difference.

 Travel with a new perspective and purpose.
 Travel, learn and share new experiences with fellow Buffs who also want to make a difference and give back to a community.

 Learn about yourself.
 Stepping out of our comfort zone is key to personal growth.
-This is a great way to learn not only about issues affecting other communities but to learn more about yourself outside of the classroom.
+This is a great way to learn about issues affecting other communities and more about yourself outside the classroom.

 Meet new people.
 Traveling with other Buffs is a great way to make new friends and get to know them on a deeper level.
 You’ve already got one thing in common to start the conversation.